Pygmalion69/Gauge/README.md

 Float value (interval) per nick.
 #### majorNickInterval
 Integer interval (number of nicks) between enlarged nicks.

+*Note that there is always a major nick on top, that is at 0 degrees, so it is advisable that the sum of the min and max value be divisible by 2.*

 #### minValue
 Float minimum value.
 #### maxValue